Recycle laundry bottles, caps, and paperboard through TerraCycle’s platform.

 VARIOUS OPTIONS FOR RECYCLING

-Drop-off locations: Locations marked with a recycling symbol represent places where you can drop off your Tide pacakging for recycling.
+Drop-off locations: Locations marked with a recycling symbol represent places where you can drop off your laundry bottles, caps, and paperboard for recycling.
 These are typically retailers, local recycling centers or other public locations.

 Municipal recycling areas: Regions colored red represent townships that offer free local recycling services.
 These are typically curbside pickup recycling services.
-If you fall inside the highlighted region your Tide packaging can be placed in your home recycling bin.
+If you fall inside the highlighted region, your laundry bottles, caps, and paperboard can be placed in your home recycling bin.

 Disclaimer of damages: Any public and other recycling facilities, including TerraCycle’s collection locations, that are identified by TerraCycle hereunder are not under the control or influence of TerraCycle therefore, neither TerraCycle nor Tide are responsible for any losses or damages to any personal possessions and/or property that may occur when accessing such facility.